mtgrosser/jass-rollup/README.md

 `Jass::Rollup` integrates the [Rollup](https://rollupjs.org) JS bundler with Sprockets and the Rails asset pipeline.

-## Why?
+## Motivation

-JavaScript build pipelines tend to be a complicated mess consisting of dev servers, an infinite number of `npm` dependencies and other "opiniated" conventions (and lack thereof).
+JavaScript build pipelines tend to be a complicated mess consisting of dev servers, an infinite number of `npm` dependencies and other "opinionated" conventions (and lack thereof).

 The `Jass` gem series provide a straightforward way of integrating modern JS tooling with the existing Rails asset pipeline, while adhering to established workflows